Payment Process and Terms

 Academic penalties incurred by a student withdrawing from an ACICIS professional practicum are determined by the Indonesian host university or industry organisation at which the student is enrolled/placed and by the regulations in force at the student’s home university.
 Student withdrawal from an ACICIS professional practicum after its commencement may result in the student being deemed to have failed the practicum.
 Indonesian universities, as a rule, do not have elaborate special consideration regulations.
-ACICIS recommends that students wishing to apply for special consideration in the case of withdrawal enquire with their home institution to see if their special consideration policies apply to students enrolled in overseas study programs.
+ACICIS recommends that students wishing to apply for special consideration in the case of withdrawal enquire with their home institution to see if their special consideration policies apply to students enrolled in off campus study programs.

-The ACICIS Secretariat requires written notification of a student’s intent to withdraw mid-practicum prior to the student’s departure from Indonesia.
+The ACICIS Secretariat requires written notification of a student’s intent to withdraw mid-practicum.